G-code is the programming language of your 3D printer. Quickly learn all G-code commands using our tutorial. Includes a G-code list of all commands.

 How did we read and interpret that?
 It’s quite easy.
 Every line starts with a command.
 In this case, the command is G1.

 It means “move in a straight line in a controlled fashion”.
 You can look up the meaning of every G-Code command in a table that we have provided at the end of the article.
 We will also go through the most important G-Code commands in a later section.

 The code snippets that appear after the command are called arguments.

 Each argument tells the printer about how to execute the command.
 The arguments start with an English letter and then specify a value.
 For example, X-9.2 means a destination X coordinate of -9.2.
 F3000.0 means a Feed rate(F) of 3000.0.
 E0.0377 means an Extrusion(E) of 0.0377 mm.

 Try reading the following line of code now.

 G1 X5 Y5 Z0 F3000.0 E0.02

-If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding material at the rate 0.02”, then you have already learned how to read G-code commands!
+If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding 0.02 mm of material”, then you have already learned how to read G-code commands!